johnbillion/wp-json-schemas/readme.md

 ### Are these schemas automatically generated from WordPress core?

-No. I started down that path (using [wp-parser-lib](https://github.com/johnbillion/wp-parser-lib)) but realised it's quicker to generate them manually and then copy most of the documentation from core, especially as I'm adding extra documentation and schemas for properties when I can.
+No, but they are automatically tested against output from WordPress core to ensure their correctness.
+Extra documentation and schemas for properties have been added where possible, so generating them directly from WordPress core isn't desirable.

 ### How do I know the schemas are accurate?